VermiIIi0n/async-tinydb/docs/Modifier.md

     set: None
 }
 ```

+**This modifier will try to match the types precisely, if not found, it will use `isinstance()` to match classes, classes will be sorted by inheritance order(child first) before matching.**

 The first argument `x` is the data to be converted.
 The second argument `c` is the converter function, useful when you are dealing with `Container` types.